 - medical reports, explaining how your health has been affected

-If you can’t get legal aid to cover your costs, you may have to pay for the reports you need.
+You will probably have to pay for the reports you need.

 - explain what the disrepair problem is

 - set out details of when you previously notified the landlord

 - give the landlord at least 21 working days to respond – unless the repairs are urgent

 - state that if the landlord doesn't put the problem right within that time, you intend to take them to court.

 After the 21 working days are up (or less time if the repairs are urgent), if your landlord still hasn't put the problem right, you can apply to the county court.